cilium/cilium/Documentation/bpf.rst

 manner.
 It is used in a number of Linux kernel subsystems, most prominently networking, tracing and security (e.g. sandboxing).

-Although BPF exists since 1992, this document covers the extended Berkley Packet Filter (eBPF) version which has first appeared in Kernel 3.18 and renders the original version which is being referred to as "classic" BPF (cBPF) these days mostly obsolete. cBPF is known to many as being the packet
+Although BPF exists since 1992, this document covers the extended Berkeley Packet Filter (eBPF) version which has first appeared in Kernel 3.18 and renders the original version which is being referred to as "classic" BPF (cBPF) these days mostly obsolete. cBPF is known to many as being the packet